 \section{Introduction}

 In response to the Covid-19 pandemic, governments implemented a large number of policies in order to try to slow the spread of Covid-19.
-Most immediate policy responses were non-pharmaceutical interventions such as lockdowns, school closures, mandates to wear masks, and contact tracing, among others.
+Most immediate policy responses were non-pharmaceutical interventions such as stay-at-home orders, school closures, mandates to wear masks, and contact tracing, among others.
 In the current paper, we focus on trying to identify and estimate the effect of these sorts of policies.
-We are interested in both the direct effect of these Covid-19 related policies on the number of Covid-19 cases as well the effect of these policies on other outcomes (particularly, economic outcomes).
-Understanding both of these types of effects is important for evaluating the tradeoffs arising from various policies.
+We are interested in both the direct effect of these Covid-19 related policies on the number of Covid-19 cases as well as the effect of these policies on other outcomes (e.g., economic outcomes).

-A main challenge with evaluating the effects of policies on the number of Covid-19 cases is that, especially during the early part of the pandemic when testing was not widely available, the confirmed number of cases in a particular location may have been quite different from the actual number of cases.\footnote{To be clear on the terminology, we use the phrase \textit{total cases} or \textit{actual cases} to refer to the total number of Covid-19 cases -- this is in general not observed.
-We use the phrase \textit{confirmed cases} to refer to the number of positive tests for Covid-19.} \Cref{fig:imhe_estimates} plots the number of confirmed cases and estimated number of total cases (these estimates are from the Institute for Health Metrics and Evaluation) from February to December 2020.
-Notice the large gap between confirmed and estimated cases and how this gap is largest in the early part of the pandemic.

-Besides limited testing early in the pandemic, another complication is that testing was non-random.
-In particular (and especially early in the pandemic), individuals who were more likely to have Covid-19 appear to be much more likely to take the test due to both self-selection as well as eligibility requirements for taking the test such as being in a particular risk group and/or exhibiting certain symptoms.
+A main challenge with evaluating the effects of policies on the number of Covid-19 cases is that, especially during the early part of the pandemic when testing was not widely available, the confirmed number of cases in a particular location may have been quite different from the actual number of cases.\footnote{To be clear on the terminology, we use the phrase \textit{actual cases} or \textit{total cases} to refer to the total number of Covid-19 cases -- this is in general not observed.
+We use the phrase \textit{confirmed cases} to refer to the number of positive tests for Covid-19.} Besides limited testing early in the pandemic, another complication is that testing was non-random.
+In particular (and especially early in the pandemic), individuals who were more likely to have had Covid-19 were more likely to have taken a Covid-19 test due to both self-selection as well as eligibility requirements for taking the test such as being in a particular risk group and/or exhibiting certain symptoms.
 Moreover, the availability of tests varied across locations.
 This creates the issue that, holding the number of cases fixed, ``more testing'' can mechanically lead to confirming more cases.
-If confirmed cases are treated as true cases, then these issues can lead to faulty inferences regarding the effects of policies on the actual spread of Covid-19.
+If the number of confirmed cases is treated as the actual number of cases, then these issues can lead to faulty inferences regarding the effects of policies on the actual spread of Covid-19.